bbyars/mountebank/README.md

     npm install -g mountebank

-The npm install requires at least node 0.10.
 Billions of other install options are [also available](http://www.mbtest.org/docs/install) with no platform dependencies.

 Run: